 - 5 Wrap Up

 What is a Kpop idol?

 A K-pop idol is an artist in Korean pop music or the K-pop industry.
-These artists can either be members of a K-pop group or be solo artists.
-They are usually under Korean entertainment agencies as trainees, undergoing intense training to improve how they sing and dance and speak a foreign language before becoming full-fledged K-pop idols.
+These artists can either be members of a K-pop group or solo artists.
+They are usually under Korean entertainment agencies as trainees, undergoing intense training to improve how they sing and dance, and speak a foreign language before becoming full-fledged K-pop idols.

 Process of how to become a Kpop idol

 In Hollywood, you can get so lucky you just get picked up on the street and can get a chance at stardom.